duckduckgo/duckduckhack-docs/duckduckhack/walkthroughs/programming-syntax.md

 # How to Make a Programming Cheat Sheet

 It's always delightful when search results answer our question in fewer steps than we expected.
 Programming language Cheat Sheets are no exception.
-Naturally, our community would love to encourage more of them.
+Naturally, our community would love to encourage more of them ([we even made a table](https://github.com/duckduckgo/duckduckgo/wiki/Programming-IA-Coverage)).

 Cheat Sheets are the easiest type of Instant Answer to contribute.
 There are several kinds you can make: reference cheat sheets, language cheat sheets, key bindings, in addition to programming cheat sheets.
 In this tutorial, we'll learn how the Regular Expressions Cheat Sheet was made.